kaisersource/LOGistICS/README.md

 ### v0.1.1
 - [x] Merging honeypot setup with a shell script
-- [x] Upload updated version of pyshark-based capture script
+- [x] Upload updated version of pyshark-based capture script (latest - 0.6)
-- [x] Fixed where live capture couldn't be possible in some circumstances.
+- [x] Fixed where live capture couldn't be possible in some circumstances
+- [ ] Embed KaiserSniff inside rootfs + unique build
-- [ ] Check and report deployment differences between Zeek versions (3.0.8 was used.
-Otherwise Security Onion distro is adviced)
+- [ ] Check and report deployment differences between Zeek versions (3.0.8 was used)
-- [ ] Docker compose to start all the services, then make the honeypot container a dependency of the capture container
+- [ ] Docker compose to start all the services, then make the honeypot container a dependency of the capture container;
-- [ ] Add support of further ICS protocols e.g. DNP3.
+- [ ] Add support of further ICS protocols e.g. DNP3
 - [x] Moved Python dependencies to requirements.txt

 ### v.0.1.0